-Gods of Egypt caused such an uproar, the director was forced to apologize.
+Gods of Egypt is finally premiering this week, but no matter how weel it does (or how poorly) it will always be remembered mainly for causing such an uproar, the director was forced to apologize.
 But it’s just the latest in a long line of movies where characters of color are played by white actors.
-Movies that should have known better.
-Just look at how many films have fallen into this trap just since the turn of the millennium.
+Movies that should…

 You know that moment.
 The moment in a movie that you geek out over as soon as you walk out of the theater.
 The one that gives you goosebumps, or makes you whisper “Holy crap” as it’s happening.
 Those are the “wow” moments, and we’ve collected the best ones from 2015.